 One Note is an extremely useful tool that allows participants to deliver lessons to their classes in a more interactive way, creating stimulating and interesting content for their students.

 Teachers will also become familiar with Teams, an application that connects students and colleagues in group conferences, enabling clear and effective communication between separate groups.

 The course will also show participants how to use One Drive as a powerful cloud storage space, allowing teachers to access their content everywhere.
 Finally, it will be revealed how to use SharePoint to create websites for use as a sharing platform for all educational content.

 The course will help the participants to understand how to use the following tools:

-- Microsoft One Note: create a full lesson plan, embedding content in your pages and share Class Notebooks and exercises with your students
+- Microsoft One Note: create a full lesson plan, embed content in your pages, and share Class Notebooks and exercises with your students;

 - Identification of needs and goals for each participant and relevant populations.

 - Introduction to the Microsoft 365 platform: general description and analysis of its tools and potential;